-A director who retires or materially changes his or her present job or job responsibilities should notify the Board and the Nominating and Corporate Governance Committee.
+A director who retires or materially changes his or her present job or job responsibilities should notify the Board and the Nominating and Corporate Governance Committee and submit a resignation from the Board, which resignation can be accepted at the Board's discretion.
 While the Board does not believe any director who retires or materially changes his or her present job should necessarily leave the Board, the Nominating and Corporate Governance Committee should have the opportunity to review his or her qualifications and new circumstances and make an appropriate recommendation to the Board.